Big and Bulky: How Oversized Items Get Recycled

 Can you believe that over one billion tires are produced globally each year?
 As any driver knows, tires usually only last for a few years at a time.
 Once worn out, they are considered scrap tires, and either end up in a landfill or recycled.
 With nearly three hundred million tires being disposed of each year in the United States, it’s inevitable that some will end up in landfills.
 Unfortunately, those tires not only take up a significant amount of space, but also can take up to one hundred years to decompose.
 Recycling the rubber from tires has been finding its way into more practical uses over the past twenty years, with its use in playgrounds, synthetic turf, and gardening.
 Next time you see a playground with rubber mulch ground covering, think to yourself that it takes eighty scrap tires to make one cubic yard of rubber mulch.

-Wooden Fences, Decks, Flooring, etc.
+How Are Wooden Fences, Decks, Flooring, etc. Recycled?

 When we step back and consider just how much construction is taking place across the country, then it should be no surprise that wood scrap from mills, forest waste, construction sites, manufacturing, and residential use makes up a substantial amount of the waste in our landfills throughout the nation.
 Recycling wood has many benefits, with the most obvious of them all being that it can prevent the need for more trees to be cut down.
 Processing recycled wood involves cleaning, sorting, and grinding different conditions of wood.
 As wood goes through this process, it is also exposed to magnets multiple times to check for nails or screws.
 Most recycled wood ends up being pressed into particleboard, but it may also be used in compost or animal bedding.